adjtomo/pyatoa/docs/ex_w_mpi.rst

 Processing w/ MPI
 =================

-The following code snippet processes (i.e., preprocess, window, generate adjoint source) a large amount of synthetic waveform data in parallel using Pyatoa and MPI (with `mpi4py <https://mpi4py.readthedocs.io/en/stable/>`_).
+The following example code processes (i.e., preprocess, window, generate adjoint source) a number of synthetic waveforms in parallel using Pyatoa and MPI (with `mpi4py <https://mpi4py.readthedocs.io/en/stable/>`_).

 The script generates figures, adjoint sources and a text file with misfit